Aider-AI/aider/examples/chat-transcript-css.md

 ```

 > Applied edit to index.html
-> Commit 0b0e332 aider: Added label "aider" to the top of the blockquote box using <style>.
+> Commit 0b0e332 aider: Added label "aider" to the top of the blockquote box using style.

 #### >  add more padding on the top of the box and bring the label into the box so it doesn't intersect the border